 You may also try navigating Start > Computer, then Right-click your device’s logo and click Import pictures and videos.

 You may also copy the photos to your computer manually using Windows Explorer file browser.
-After connecting your device to your computer, select Start > Computer then double-click the logo to browse its camera folders, then navigate \Internal Storage\DCIM\100APPLE and manually copy the medial files to wherever you’d like.
+After connecting your device to your computer, select Start > Computer then double-click the logo to browse its camera folders, then navigate [iOS device]\Internal Storage\DCIM\100APPLE and manually copy the medial files to wherever you’d like.

 Option three: Third party applications